National Cathedral costs more than 4 biggest projects in GH history combined

 Upon completion, the National Cathedral will cost a whopping $300 million and will sit on 14 acres adjacent to the Osu Cemetery.
 It will accommodate several impressive chapels, a baptistery, a 5000-seat two-level auditorium, a grand central hall, a music school, a choir rehearsal, an art gallery, and a shop.

-YEN.com.gh highlights other considerable projects in Ghana which cost way less than the National Cathedral but will cost as much when their construction costs are combined.
+YEN.com.gh highlights other considerable projects in Ghana which cost way less than the National Cathedral when their construction costs are combined.
+The costs of the building projects have been adjusted to account for inflation that will accrue by 2022.

 The National Theatre was opened in 1992 and is estimated to have cost $20 million.
+Due to inflation, the same project will cost about $41 million in 2022.
 The venue typically holds events such as concerts, dance, drama and musical performances, screenplays, exhibitions and special events.

 The Tema Motorway opened to traffic in November 1965 to link Tema to Accra.
 The highway is still open to traffic and serves as the prominent route people use to come to Accra from Tema and Ashaiman.
-The project cost $9.5 million.
+The project cost $9.5 million in 1965 but is estimated to cost about $82 million in 2022.

 The Flagstaff House, also known as Jubilee House, is an imposing building that looks like a traditional stool.
 The unique architecture serves as both the seat of power and the official residence of the president of Ghana.
-The building is estimated to have cost about $45 million.
+The building is estimated to have cost about $45 million in 2008 when it was built.
+In 2022, the same edifice will cost about $61 million.

 Unique Designs of One Airport Square, Ecobank Head Office and Other Offices in Ghana